clemdesign/grav-plugin-adsense/README.md

 ## Installation

-Installing the `Adsense 2` plugin can be done in one of two way: GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file or GIT.
+Installing the `Adsense` plugin can be done in one of two way: GPM (Grav Package Manager) installation method enables you to quickly and easily install the plugin with a simple terminal command, while the manual method enables you to do so via a zip file or GIT.

 ### GPM Installation (Preferred)

 The simplest way to install this plugin is via the [Grav Package Manager (GPM](http://learn.getgrav.org/advanced/grav-gpm) through your system's Terminal (also called the command line).
 From the root of your Grav install type:

-    $ bin/gpm install adsense2
+    $ bin/gpm install adsense

-This will install the `Adsense 2` plugin into your /user/plugins directory within Grav.
-Its files can be found under `user/plugins/adsense2`.
+This will install the `Adsense` plugin into your /user/plugins directory within Grav.
+Its files can be found under `user/plugins/adsense`.

 ### Manual Installation (Download)

 To install this plugin, just download the zip version of this repository and unzip it under:

-    user/plugins/adsense2
+    user/plugins/adsense

 ## Configuration

-Configuration can be done by the **Admin Panel** or by the configuration file `adsense2.yaml` into your `users/config/plugins/` folder:
+Configuration can be done by the **Admin Panel** or by the configuration file `adsense.yaml` into your `users/config/plugins/` folder:

 ```yaml
 # Global plugin configurations